RoslyndWilliams/Azure-Virtual-Machine-Creation/README.md

 <h3>Step 5: Connect to the Virtual Machine</h3>

 - First, you will need to find the public IP address of your virtual machine
-   - Select the virtual machine we created and the public IP address will be on the right-hand side of the screen
+   - Select the virtual machine we created, and the public IP address will be on the right-hand side of the screen
    - Copy the public IP address

 <p align="center">